ksch-workflows/arc42/content/09_architecture-decisions/2021-03-05_backend-technoglogy/index.md

 - The free plan is limited to 512 MB (this should be sufficient for quite a while, though).
 - Also the next standard plans are limited to 512 MB.
 And getting more RAM for a production environment would be very expensive.
 - The idea to use Dart for both the backend and the frontend needs to be discarded.
+- Uses Postgres as preferred database while MySQL is already in use in Kirpal Sagar.

 ### (E) Google App Enginge